rdelphin/koritek/content/projects/computer-lab.md

 date = "2018-10-16T20:43:15.000-05:00"
 download = "/pdf/koritek-computer-lab-project.pdf"
 project_image = "/uploads/ft-koritek-charity-tablet-project.jpg"
-summary = "This Project will benefit all students in Bocozelle, one of the 5th Sections communal of the commune of Saint-Marc, chief place of Artibonite." title = "Computer Lab for Rural School" weight = 1
+summary = "This Project will benefit all students in rural area as well as all teachers.
+We in KORITEK, we believe the lack of adequate school resources and poor training of the teachers in rural area are the principal reasons we see so many countryside/village people flee to the cities leaving their villages with no hope for the future." title = "Computer Lab for Rural School" weight = 1